Sign Up Free

 March 2024 brought the Dencun upgrade (Deneb on the consensus layer, Cancun on execution), and it marked a turning point in how Ethereum thinks about scaling.
 The centerpiece was EIP-4844, known as proto-danksharding, which introduced a new data type called "blobs."

-Dencun essentially formalized Ethereum's rollup-centric roadmap.
-Instead of trying to scale the base layer to handle millions of transactions directly, Ethereum would focus on being the best possible data availability and settlement layer for Layer 2 networks that handle the actual user traffic.
+Dencun formalized Ethereum's rollup-centric roadmap.
+Instead of trying to scale the base layer to handle millions of transactions directly, Ethereum would focus on being the best possible data availability and settlement layer for the Layer 2 networks that handle actual user traffic.

 Pectra and Fusaka: 2025's Double Upgrade